wking-io/wking-io/src/pages/content/articles/wordpress-needs-a-frontend-framework.md

 date: "2019-07-19"
 type: "article"
 project: "elm-press"
+description: "The complexity of websites is growing exponentially and Wordpress is not immune.
+Although commonly thought of as a blogging platform, the company I work for and thousands of other use it for so much more."
 ---

 The complexity of websites is growing exponentially and Wordpress is not immune.
 Although commonly thought of as a blogging platform, the company I work for and thousands of other use it for so much more.